Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Foams, web and arc algebras with parameters

-We define a $2$-functor $\Gamma_{\CMW}\colon\F_{\Z[\parto]}[\parto,1,i,-i]\to\F_{\Z[\parto]}[\CMW]$ on objects and on $1$-morphisms analogously to the two $2$-functors from above, but using the third assignment in \eqref{eq:as-webs}.
-On $2$-morphisms it is defined by removing all phantom edges and phantom facets and replacing singular seams by disorientation lines, where the orientation of the seam induces the direction of the disorientation line:
+The identification of this definition with the one from \cite{CMW} is given by removing the phantom edges and phantom facets, and then replacing the singular seams by disorientation lines.
+The orientation of the seam induces the direction of the disorientation line as follows.